libvips/libvips/doc/libvips-freqfilt.md

-Title: Fourier transforms and frequency-domain filters
+Title: Operators by section -- Fourier transforms and frequency-domain filters

 <!-- libvips/freqfilt -->

-# Fourier transforms and frequency-domain filters

 To and from Fourier space, filter in Fourier space, convert Fourier-space images to a displayable form.